mountaineerbr/shellChatGPT/README.md

     chatgpt.sh -w path/to/audio.mp3 "en" "This is a poem about X."

-Generate transcription from voice recording, set Portuguese as the language to transcribe to:
+*1.* Generate transcription from voice recording, set Portuguese as the language to transcribe to:

     chatgpt.sh -w pt

 This also works to transcribe from one language to another.

-Transcribe any language audio input **to japanese** (_prompt_ must be in the same language as the input audio language):
+*2.* Transcribe any language audio input **to Japanese** (_prompt_ must be in the same language as the input audio language):

     chatgpt.sh -w ja "A job interview is currently being done."

+*3.1* Translate English audio input to Japanese, and generate audio output from text.

+    chatgpt.sh -wz ja "Getting directions to famous places in the city."

+*3.2* Also doing it conversely, this gives an opportunity to (manual) conversation turns of two speakers of different languages.
+Below, a Japanese speaker can translate its voice and generate audio in the target language.

+    chatgpt.sh -wz en "Providing directions to famous places in the city."

-Translate audio file or voice recording in any language to English:
+*4.* Translate audio file or voice recording from any language to English:

     chatgpt.sh -W [audio_file]

     chatgpt.sh -W

-Transcribe audio and print timestamps `option -ww`:

-    chatgpt.sh -ww pt audio_in.mp3
+_OBS:_ get phrasal-level timestamps setting `option -w` or `option -W` twice.

 ![Transcribe audio with timestamps](https://gitlab.com/mountaineerbr/etc/-/raw/main/gfx/chat_trans.png)